For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Getting a part-time job is never as easy as some people make it out to be.
 But it’s not impossible.

-According to our National Student Money Survey, 56% of students hold down a part-time job while at uni.
-This makes it the most popular source of income, alongside parental contributions.
+In our latest National Student Money Survey, 58% of surveyed students said they had a part-time job while at uni.
+This made it the most popular source of income, alongside parental contributions.

 Whether it’s becoming a sales assistant in a shop, working at a bar or even trying your hand as a film and TV extra, there are countless part-time jobs for students that let you balance work and study.